 “There is a danger of medications masking destructive cognitive behaviors that normally are exposed through erratic, abnormal, and convoluted emotional feedback.
 If these emotional reflections of aberrant mental and physical behaviors are ignored or camouflaged with pharmaceuticals and if irregular cognitive behavior is left unaddressed without proper psychological counseling and therapy, cognition may fester unabated and create a myopic vortex of circular mental and physical behaviors.
 This psychosis can break out with disastrous consequences to the patient and to others, who may become characters in a manically-conceived tragedy played out in real life.” (ref: Jackson, A., 2019.
 Symbiotic Psychology: The Synergy Between Mind, Body, Emotions, and Consciousness.
 Section 6.2 Masking Neurological Processes)

-Emotions are what you feel.
-Emotions are the perception, by consciousness, of a physiological biochemistry actuated by cognitive activities of our evolved and nurtured neural circuitry.
-Because emotions are perceptions of a state of biology being precipitated by cognition, emotions are a reflection of, and give insights into, the nature of cognitive behavior.
-Emotions are neither destructive nor constructive but rather they are signals of the presence of very real destructive and constructive cognitive behaviors.
-Correlations between cognition, healthy physiological biochemistry, and good feeling emotions are a result of millions of years of evolutionary survival for the health and well-being of the individual – as are the correlations between negative feeling emotions and an unhealthy biology.
-Now the question is, how are these correlations between cognition, biology, emotions, and consciousness understood, nurtured, and developed within our society for individual health, wealth, and general well-being through their own successful decision-making and creativity?
+Emotions and feelings are felt.
+Good and bad feeling emotions and feelings are the perception, by consciousness, of a biochemical physiology within the body and the brain precipitated by an evolved and nurtured cognitive neural circuitry.
+Because emotions and feelings are perceptions of an internal state of biology precipitated by cognition, emotions and feelings are a reflection of, and give insights into, the nature of said cognitive behavior.
+Also, because emotions and feelings are not causal, emotions and feelings are neither destructive nor constructive but rather they are indicators towards the presence of very real destructive and constructive – and causal – cognitive behaviors.
+Correlations between cognition, healthy biochemical physiology, and good feeling emotions and feelings are a result of millions of years of evolutionary survival for the health and well-being of the individual – as are the correlations between bad feeling emotions and feelings and an unhealthy biology.
+Now the question is, how are these correlations between cognition, biology, emotions and feelings, and consciousness understood, nurtured, and developed within a society for an individual’s health, wealth, and general well-being through their own successful decision-making and creativity?